DominikStolzenburg/aerosolpy/README.md

 ## Authors and acknowledgment

-If the project is to be acknowledged, references to the gitlab repository are welcome.
+If the project is to be acknowledged, references to the gitlab repository or pypi index are welcome.

 ## License